ScharreSoft/The-Poor-Mans-Drum-Machine/README.md

 The Poor Mans Drum Machine (PMDM) is an Arduino based, open source 16 step drum sequencer that resembles the TR-X0X - like Rhythm Composers.
 The circuit can be used to control the drum modules from the TR-909 or TR-808 Rhythm Composers, but it can also be used to control any set of drum modules that accept 5 Volt triggers.
 The PMDM is highly customizable and can be tailored to fit your needs.

 The PMDM originally started with the name of "Poor Mans TR-909".
 Because the PMDM can be used for more than just making a surrogate TR-909, I chose to rename the sequencer to "Poor Mans Drum Machine".
 The PMDM is essentially the same as the PM-909.
-From version 5.0 on, the name of Poor Mans drum Machine (PMDM) will be used.
+From version 4.1.0 on, the name of Poor Mans Drum Machine (PMDM) will be used.

 Features: